Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If you have any questions or comments they are very welcome in the comments section below.
 And if you are a more experienced guitarist or teacher reading this and have any other tips for beginners in terms of guitar specifications it would be awesome to hear what you think.

-Check out some of my list of what I consider to be the top 6 beginner acoustic guitars at the link below.
+Check out some of my list of what I consider to be the top 6 beginner acoustic guitars.